libhal-google/libhal/README.md

 are locked in to this one specific setup.
 And if you move to another platform, you must do the work of rewriting all of your code again.

-libembeddedhal seeks to solve this issue by creating a set of generic interfaces for embedded system concepts such as serial communication (UART), analog to digital conversion (ADC), inertial measurement units (IMU), pulse width modulation (PWM) and much more.
-The advantage of building a system on top of libembeddedhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, an RISC-V or is on an embedded linux.
+libhal seeks to solve this issue by creating a set of generic interfaces for embedded system concepts such as serial communication (UART), analog to digital conversion (ADC), inertial measurement units (IMU), pulse width modulation (PWM) and much more.
+The advantage of building a system on top of libhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, an RISC-V or is on an embedded linux.

 This project is inspired by the work of Rust's embedded_hal and follows many of the same design goals.

-libembeddedhal's design goals:
+libhal's design goals:

 1. Serve as a foundation for building an ecosystem of platform agnostic drivers.
 2. Must abstract away device specific details like registers and bitmaps.